Network Geometry: Hyperbolic geometry of network latent spaces

-If $\gamma=3$ and $\beta\to\infty$, the model has the simplest formulation: sprinkle $n$ points uniformly at random over a hyperbolic disc of radius~$R$, and then connect all pairs of points located at distance $d_{ij}<R$ from each other, Fig.~\ref{part2_Fig_comm}b shows the equivalence between the $\mathbb{S}^1$ model and this $\mathbb{H}^2$ representation.
-Since energy is a function of the distance~Eq.~\eqref{eq:energy_H2}, the model is fully Lorentz-invariant in the $n\to\infty$ limit for any~$\beta$.
+If $\rho(\kappa)$ is Pareto with $\gamma=3$ and $\beta\to\infty$, the model has the simplest formulation: sprinkle $n$ points uniformly at random over a hyperbolic disc of radius~$R$, and then connect all pairs of points located at distance $d_{ij}<R$ from each other.
+Fig.~\ref{part2_Fig_comm}b shows the equivalence between the $\mathbb{S}^1$ model and this $\mathbb{H}^2$ representation.
+Since energy is a function of the distance in~Eq.~\eqref{eq:energy_H2}, the model is fully Lorentz-invariant in the $n\to\infty$ limit for any~$\beta$.\\

-The two quasi-isomorphic models defined by Eqs.~(\ref{eq:energy_S1}) and~(\ref{eq:energy_H2}) generalize to spheres~$\mathbb{S}^D$ of any dimension~$D$, and to hyperbolic spaces~$\mathbb{H}^{1+D}$, with edge energy $\epsilon_{ij}=\ln{\frac{x_{ij}}{(\kappa_i\kappa_j)^{1/D}}}\approx d_{ij}/2$~\cite{serrano2008similarity}.
-The equivalence between the two models is a reflection of the isomorphisms between the Lorentz group~$SO(1,D+1)$ and the M\"obius group acting on sphere~$\mathbb{S}^D$ as the group of its conformal transformations.
-This isomorphisms is a starting point of the anti-de Sitter/conformal field theory (AdS/CFT) correspondence in string theory~\cite{maldacena1998large}. \\
+The latent space in the model does certainly \emph{not} have to be the circle~$\mathbb{S}^1$.
+It can be \emph{any} compact homogeneous space of any curvature and dimension~$D$~\cite{boguna2020small}.
+The higher the dimension, the lower the clustering for the same value of~$\beta$~\cite{dall2002random,GarciaPerez2018}.
+Upon the hyperbolizing change of variables in Eqs.~(\ref{eq:kappa-to-y},\ref{eq:kappa-to-r}) these $D$-dimensional spaces turn into hyperbolic spaces of dimension $D+1$, while the edge energy becomes $\epsilon_{ij}=\ln{\frac{x_{ij}}{(\kappa_i\kappa_j)^{1/D}}}\approx d_{ij}/2$~\cite{boguna2020small}.\\

 The models have been also adapted to growing networks~\cite{papadopoulos2012popularity}, in which case the latent space is not hyperbolic but de Sitter space~$d\mathbb{S}^{1,D}$ with the same Lorentz group~$SO(1,D+1)$ of symmetries~\cite{krioukov2012network}, as well as to weighted networks~\cite{allard2017geometric}, multilayer networks~\cite{kleineberg2016hidden,Kleineberg2017}, and to networks with community structure~\cite{zuev2015emergence,muscoloni2018nonuniform,garcia-perez2018soft}.
-At present, this is the only class of models that captures sparsity, the small-world property, power-law degree distributions, nonvanishing clustering, and community structure, in a purely geometric framework with explicit symmetry structure.
+The model has yet to be extended to directed networks, as it is not clear how to reconcile the intrinsic symmetry of metric distances with asymmetric interactions among nodes.\\

+The equivalence between the two models in Eqs.~(\ref{eq:energy_S1},\ref{eq:energy_H2}) is a reflection of the isomorphism between the Lorentz group~$SO(1,D+1)$ and the M\"obius group acting on sphere~$\mathbb{S}^D$ as the group of its conformal transformations.
+This isomorphism is a starting point of the anti-de Sitter/conformal field theory (AdS/CFT) correspondence in string theory~\cite{maldacena1998large}.\\